Published on: February 23, 2024 Updated 3 times since publishing

 Top Brands That Didn’t Make the Cut

 - Avira.
 Avira offers an intuitive and secure platform with unlimited password storage across multiple devices.
-However, its free plan is notably less feature-rich compared to Dashlane or RoboForm.
+However, its free plan is notably less feature-rich compared to Proton Pass or RoboForm.
 It may have unlimited device coverage and 2FA compatibility, but it lacks advanced features like data breach monitoring and password vault auditing.
 The paid version does offer these, but it’s not the best value for the features provided.

 Frequently Asked Questions